Kenlan2022/spring_boot-blog/docs/ARCHITECTURE.md

 ## External Integrations

+### Keycloak
+- The Blog Service is integrated with Keycloak for user authentication and authorization.
+- It acts as an OAuth2 Resource Server, validating JWTs issued by Keycloak.

+### Nginx
+- Nginx is used as a reverse proxy in front of the application.
+- It routes requests to the appropriate services (blog-service or Keycloak).

 ### Eureka Server
 - The Blog Service registers itself with the Eureka Server for service discovery.
 - Other microservices can discover and communicate with the Blog Service via Eureka.